-A duplex and two single-family homes along West 31st Street near the St. Louis Park border could soon be torn down to make way for an apartment building with 49 units and nearly as many parking spaces.
+A proposal has been approved to tear down a duplex and two single-family homes along West 31st Street near the St. Louis Park border to make way for an apartment building with 49 units and nearly as many parking spaces.

 But with 45 parking spaces proposed on two levels, the city has said the building is “quite a bit overparked,” according to Pete Keely, founder of Collage Architects.

 “I was given a very quick flat note that they want to be a rideshare city and not a car city,” Leanna Stefaniak, general counsel for St. Paul-based At Home Apartments, told the West Calhoun Neighborhood Council on July 2.

 Even so, city staff recommended the building for approval and on July 22 the Planning Commission approved the project on consent agenda without comment.